Notre Dame vs. Navy Predictions & Picks – August 26

 Notre Dame Betting Info (2022)

-- The Fighting Irish have an implied moneyline win probability of 93.3% in this matchup.
+- The Fighting Irish have a 93.3% chance to win this contest based on the moneyline's implied probability.

-- The Fighting Irish covered seven times in 13 chances against the spread last season.
+- The Fighting Irish put together a 7-6-0 ATS record last year.

-- Notre Dame didn't have a win ATS (0-2) as favorites of 20.5 points or more last season.
+- Notre Dame didn't have a win ATS (0-2) as favorites of 20.5 points or greater last season.

-- A total of eight of Fighting Irish games last season went over the point total.
+- Last season, eight of Fighting Irish games went over the point total.

-- The over/under in this matchup is 49 points, 0.5 fewer than the average total in last season's Notre Dame contests.
+- The point total average for Notre Dame games last season was 49.5, 0.5 more points than the over/under for this matchup.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.